endymion/BeachAnalytics/site/pages/tags/ihme-model.md

 We can't blame CNN too much in this case, because the false precision comes from the IHME dashboard.
 The charts on the dashboard clearly show a forecast _range_, but they also give a handy total.
 Currently "74,073 COVID-19 deaths projected by August 4, 2020", as of this writing.
 The number of [significant figures](https://en.wikipedia.org/wiki/Significant_figures) in the dashboard totals are inappropriately overstating the precision of the forecast,{% cite wikipedia:significant_figures %} and are misleading to the public.

+## Update includes mask-wearing as a factor

+The researchers at IHME have recently added mask-wearing as a factor{% cite ihme:updates %}, based on polling data from an app called Premise.
+They feel that empirical data has recently not tracked their projections because they assumed that increasing mobility data would indicate more infections and deaths, and that the effect was less pronounced than they were expecting.
+So they hypothesize that behavioral changes may be a contributing factor, and they're trying to account for it.
+Other prominent statistical models like the new Bayesian models from PolicyLab and Imperial College that are [forecasting exponential new outbreaks]({% post_url 2020-05-21-South-Florida-may-see-a-new-outbreak-soon %}) in some areas account for changes in mobility but they don't yet account for that kind of behavioral change.

 ## Conclusion

 The IHME model can be useful for planning how long an area will need to maintain social distancing but it's <mark>easily misinterpreted</mark>, and people changing their behavior based on <mark>misinterpretation of the projections <could cost lives</mark>.
 It's critical for journalists who report on the model to understand its assumptions and methods.